christiancrisologo/deno-server-covid19-api/readme.md

 | `make test`  |         run deno test          |
 | `make debug` |           run debug            |
 | `denon`      |    run deno with hot reload    |

-# TODO

-- Replace the chat app with better styling or other widgets
-- Fix issue with importmap on test